aaronbrezel/mcp-census/README.md

 ## Possible improvements

+### Evaluation

+* We recommend starting here to provide a strong benchmark with which to evaluate improvements.
+* MCP server tools can be evaluated via unit tests.
+Agentic behavior can be evaluated on criteria described [here](https://hamel.dev/blog/posts/evals/) and emerging frameworks such as [RAGAS](https://docs.ragas.io/en/stable/).

 ### MCP Client

 * Rather than build tool sets for every Census dataset (decennial, american community survey, etc.), it may be more comprensive to build tooling around the [machine readable dataset discovery tool](https://www.census.gov/data/developers/updates/new-discovery-tool.html).